kedro-org/kedro/docs/source/12_faq/02_architecture_overview.md

 #### `run.py`

-A Python file located in `src/<python_package>/run.py`, which by default contains the definition of `ProjectContext`, a concrete implementation of `KedroContext` class.
+A Python file located in `src/<python_package>/run.py`, where you can define `ProjectContext` class that extends `KedroContext` class.
 This file also serves as the main entry point of the project.

 #### `pyproject.toml`

 `pyproject.yml` identifies the project root, which is used by other Kedro components and contains the following metadata entries:
-- `context_path`: A top-level key pointing to the absolute path of the context class implementation (default is `<python_project>.run.ProjectContext`)
+- `context_path`: (Optional) A top-level key pointing to the absolute path of the context class that extends `kedro.framework.context.KedroContext` class (e.g. `<python_project>.run.ProjectContext`)
 - `package_name`: A valid Python package name for your project package
 - `project_name`: A human readable name for your project
 - `project_version`: Kedro version with which the project was generated